23. Working Conditions

 - Work and Family measures are policy solutions intended to facilitate all workers' access to decent work by explicitly and systematically addressing and supporting their unpaid family responsibilities.
 The ILO Convention on Workers with Family Responsibilities, 1981 (No. 156) and its accompanying Recommendation No. 165 provide policy guidance to support the formulation of policies that enable men and women workers with family responsibilities to exercise their right to engage, participate and advance in employment without discrimination.

-- Domestic workers have become a priority target of ILO’s work since the adoption of Convention No. 189 (Decent Work for Domestic Workers) and the accompanying Recommendation 201 in 2011.
-Following the adoption of these instruments the Office has devised a strategy for action towards making decent work a reality for domestic workers worldwide; under this strategy the Office provides support to countries that are committed and ready to take measures aimed at improving the protection and working conditions of domestic workers.
-Decent Work for domestic workers is also a top priority for the International Trade Union Congress ITUC.
+- Domestic workers have become a priority target of ILO’s work since the adoption in 2011 of Convention No. 189 (Decent Work for Domestic Workers) and the accompanying Recommendation 201.
+Following the adoption of these instruments the Office has devised a strategy for action towards making decent work a reality for domestic workers worldwide.
+Under this strategy the Office provides support to countries that are committed and ready to take measures aimed at improving the protection and working conditions of domestic workers.
+Decent Work for domestic workers is also a top priority for the International Trade Union Congress, ITUC.

-Working conditions, and in particular wage setting, are a core element of social dialogue and collective bargaining.
-Hence the importance of promoting agreements in these areas between workers’ and employers’ organizations at the national, sectorial and firm levels.
-Social dialogue also plays a key role in fixing national or sectorial minimum wages.
+Working conditions, and in particular wage setting, are a core element of social dialogue and collective bargaining; hence, the importance of promoting agreements in these areas between workers’ and employers’ organizations at the national, sectoral and firm levels.
+Social dialogue also plays a key role in fixing national or sectoral minimum wages.

 The issues of domestic and care work and of the balance between work and family are of particular importance to female workers, and must be covered by specific, adequate national rules and regulations in line with ILO standards and guidance.